themese/fathom-jokes/README.md

 PLEASE NOTE that the data in this project is the same that was provided but modified.
 I had to escape single quote characters and on top of that the id 189 was duplicated, so I changed on of the entries to id=388.
 I suggest using the data from the project instead of the provided, else it won't work.

-Make sure to execute the following script in pgAdmin
+Next step, we will need to create our joke DB and add the provided data into it.
+The script looks something like this, however we will need to put all the jokes from the provided joke repository where the variable 'JSON_DATA' is below.

 ```
+CREATE TABLE jokes
+(
+	id INT NOT NULL PRIMARY KEY,
+	 type VARCHAR(255) NOT NULL,
+	 setup VARCHAR(255) NOT NULL,
+	 punchline VARCHAR(255) NOT NULL
+);
+GO
 INSERT INTO jokes
 SELECT *
 FROM json_populate_recordset (NULL::jokes,
 ' JSON_DATA');
 ```

-Where `JSON_DATA` is the whole content in the file, with the array opening and closing brackets.
-Below you can see a script but with 1 item in the array for the sake of not polluting the Readme file, but please copy all the content of the `jokes.json` file and add it to the script
+Where `JSON_DATA` is the whole content of the jokes file, with the array opening and closing brackets.
+The joke file is in the `api/db/pg-data/jokes.json` path.

+Below you can see a script but with 1 item in the array for the sake of not polluting the Readme file, but please copy all the content of the `jokes.json` file and add it to the script.

 Run the following script in the jokes_db: